opencast/opencast/docs/guides/user/docs/advanced/role-based-visibility.md

 Opencast supports a powerful mechanism that allows to provide users selective access to the administrative user interface.
 Using that mechanism, it is possible to configure what parts of the UI (and therefore functionality) are visibile to a given user based on the user's roles.
-Hence, we call that mechanism it role-based visibility.
+Hence, we call that mechanism role-based visibility.

 ## How To Use